mendix/docs/content/refguide/oql-functions.md

 tags: ["studio pro"]
 ---

-For more information on OQL functions, see the links below.
+For more information on OQL functions, see the pages below.

 * [OQL CAST](oql-cast)
 * [OQL COALESCE](oql-coalesce)